hiblaphp/event-loop/README.md

 This is what makes fibers the right foundation for `await()`.
-A single `Fiber::suspend()` call inside the deepest layer of your application can pause the entire operation and hand control back to the event loop — without any of the intermediate code needing to be rewritten.
+A single `Fiber::suspend()` call inside the deepest layer of your application can pause the entire operation and hand control back to the event loop, without any of the intermediate code needing to be rewritten.

 ---

 ### Cooperative scheduling model

 Only one fiber runs at a time.
-The event loop does not run fibers in parallel — it runs one fiber, waits for it to either suspend or terminate, then moves on to the next.
+The event loop does not run fibers in parallel;
+it runs one fiber, waits for it to either suspend or terminate, then moves on to the next.
 A fiber that never suspends will run to completion before any other fiber in the queue gets a turn: